Dangerous Areas in Hamburg, Germany: A Comprehensive Guide for Beginners

 Dangerous Areas in Hamburg

-While Hamburg as a whole is relatively safe, there are a few areas that have higher crime rates or are known for certain issues.
+Hamburg as a whole is quite safe, however, there are a few neighborhoods that have higher crime rates or issues of which tourists should be aware.
 Let’s explore them:

 1. St. Georg